Budibase/website/content/blog/app-building/app-ui-design.md

 ### 2. Sign-up forms

 Sign-up forms are another basic UI that can have a big impact.
-For example, onboarding screens, [lead-generation forms](https://budibase.com/forms/templates/multi-step-lead-form/), or call-back request tools.
+For example, onboarding screens or call-back request tools.
 However, the important metric here isn’t so much efficiency as completion rates.

 That is, the goal of your UIs is to encourage as many people as possible to provide their information.